FAQ - Frequently Asked Questions

 Will bad weather cancel the Hell of Hunterdon?

-The dirt roads on the Hell of Hunterdon are normal maintained public roads, suitable for daily vehicle use; they just are not sealed with asphalt or other paving material.
-Most of the roads are hardscrabble, but some of them are packed dirt.
+The dirt/gravel roads on the Hell of Hunterdon are normal maintained public roads, suitable for daily vehicle use; they just are not sealed with asphalt or other paving material.
+Some of the roads are hardscrabble, some are packed dirt.
 Most of them also have some loose gravel.
 But the roads are generally in good condition.
 The amount of gravel and pot holes vary year-to-year, based upon how hard a winter there has been.
+The chip sealed roads are not counted as unpaved roads.

 What Type of Bike Should I Ride?

 The course is suitable for the use of standard road bikes.
-Since the course is 79 miles long, and only ca. 15% of it is dirt roads, we do not recommend the use of mountain or hybrid bikes.
+Since the courses have more paved roads than unpaved roads, we do not recommend the use of mountain or hybrid bikes.

-Cyclocross bikes are welcome, but certainly not required.
-Keep in mind that cross bikes are no stronger than road bikes; they are just designed to offer better clearance for wider tires and mud.
-If you use a cyclocross bike, please consider what tires you use, as 85% of the course is on paved roads, so knobbies will be slow.
+Cyclocross and Gravel bikes are viable choices, but certainly not required.
+Keep in mind that cross/gravel. bikes are no stronger than road bikes.
+They are designed to offer better clearance for wider tires and mud, but may be heavier.
+If you use a cross or gravel bike, please consider what tires you use, as most of the courses are on paved roads, so knobbies will be slow.

 Can I use a Fixed Gear Bike?

 You are welcome to give it a try; we get a few fixies or single speeds each year.
-There are a few stiff climbs, and some rough descents, but if you are comfortable on such terrain (5000' of climbing), we welcome you to give it a go.
+There are a few stiff climbs, and some rough descents, but if you are comfortable on such terrain, we welcome you to give it a go.
 You may get mocked, but you will also be greatly admired.
+Please note that all bikes must have at least 1 working brake, so pure track bikes are not be permitted.

-Can I use a Time Trial or Triathlon Bike?
+Can I use a Time Trial or Triathlon Bike, or another bike with Aero Bars?

 No, unfortunately the course is not suitable for such bicycles; it just isn’t safe.
-However, if you have a road bike with aero bars, you are permitted to use it.
-But we prohibit you from using the aero bars when you are on the dirt roads or in a group, as it just isn’t safe to do so.
 The same rules would apply to Fabian Cancellara and Craig Alexander if they were to miraculously participate.

 What Tires Should I use?